 2. Less time to vet candidates

-Since you’re not making a permanent commitment to a temporary employee, you may be less likely to invest the same amount of time screening and qualifying them as you would a full-timer.
+Since you’re not making a permanent commitment to an employee, you may be less likely to invest the same amount of time screening and qualifying them as you would a full-timer.
 This means you might settle for someone who’s purely “okay” for a job rather than holding out for the perfect fit.

 In some cases, this is a reasonable trade-off for being able to move quickly and cover staffing needs fast.
 In others, though, like those involving sensitive information or direct client contact, you’ll want to slow down and make sure all the necessary boxes are checked before saying yes to a temp.